epctex-support/realtor-scraper/README.md

 The input of this scraper should be JSON containing the list of pages on Realtor that should be visited.
 Possible fields are:

-- `search`: (Optional) (String) Keyword that can be searched in Realtor search engine.
+- `search`: (Optional) (String) Keyword that can be searched in the Realtor search engine.
 When it is present, `mode` must be used as well.

 - `startUrls`: (Optional) (Array) List of Realtor URLs.
 You should only provide property detail or search URLs.

 - `mode`: (Optional) (String) Mode of the actor.
-It gets the keyword from `search` parameter and initiate the search according to the mode.
+It gets the keyword from `search` parameter and initiates the search according to the mode.
 Can be `BUY`, `RENT` or `SOLD`.
 When present, `search` must be provided as well.

 - `endPage`: (Optional) (Number) Final number of page that you want to scrape.
-Default is `Infinite`.
-This is applies to all `search` request and `startUrls` individually.
+The default is `Infinite`.
+This applies to all `search` requests and `startUrls` individually.

 - `maxItems`: (Optional) (Number) You can limit scraped items.
 This should be useful when you search through the big lists or search results.

 - `proxy`: (Required) (Proxy Object) Proxy configuration.

-- `extendOutputFunction`: (Optional) (String) Function that takes a JQuery handle ($) as argument and returns object with data.
+- `extendOutputFunction`: (Optional) (String) Function that takes a JQuery handle ($) as an argument and returns an object with data.

 This solution requires the use of **Proxy servers**, either your own proxy servers or you can use [Apify Proxy](https://www.apify.com/docs/proxy).

 ### Tip

-When you want to have a filtering over a search URL; go to Realtor, create filters over the serach list and copy and paste the link as one of the **startUrl**.
+When you want to have filtering over a search URL; go to Realtor, create filters over the search list, and copy and paste the link as one of the **startUrl**.

 If you would like to scrape only the first page of a search list or search list, then put the link for the page and have the `endPage` as 1.

-With the last approach that explained above you can also fetch any interval of pages.
+With the last approach that is explained above you can also fetch any interval of pages.
 If you provide the 5th page of a search list and define the `endPage` parameter as 6 then you'll have the 5th and 6th pages only.

 ### Compute Unit Consumption

-The actor optimized to run blazing fast and scrape many as properties as possible.
+The actor is optimized to run blazing fast and scrape many properties as possible.
 Therefore, it forefronts all property detail requests.
-If actor doesn't block very often it'll scrape 50 properties in 2 minutes with ~0.05-0.07 compute units.
+If the actor doesn't block very often it'll scrape 50 properties in 2 minutes with ~0.05-0.07 compute units.

 ### Realtor Scraper Input example